HelikarLab/candis/README.md

 $ sudo pip3 install candis
 $ python3 -m candis
 ```
-* Open candis in web browser [localhost:5000](http://localhost:5000), please make sure that you are using the open port number as shown in the terminal.
+* Open candis in web browser [localhost:5000](http://localhost:5000), please make sure that you are using an open port number as shown in the terminal when you execute the program in the above step.

+* Store your high-throughput input data (microarray CEL files) in CRES folder on your local machine that will be accessible from candis application on localhost.

+* Sample CEL files can be found [here](https://github.com/HelikarLab/CancerDiscover/tree/master/SampleData)

 To install candis right from scratch, check out our exhaustive guides:
 * [A Hitchhiker's Guide to Installing candis on Mac OS X](https://github.com/HelikarLab/candis/wiki/A-Hitchhiker's-Guide-to-Installing-candis-on-Mac-OS-X)